Call for papers

 Paper Formatting and Length Requirements

-For full information on formatting and Koli policies, see the submission guide (to be published at early 2024).
+For full information on formatting and Koli policies, see the submission guide.

 We look forward to welcoming you to Koli!